Lighthouses of the United States: New Jersey

 Hook Foundation and New Jersey Lighthouse

 Society.
 The 250th anniversary of the lighthouse was celebrated in June 2014.
+The lighthouse closed in late September 2017 for repairs and renovations; it is expected to reopen in April 2018.
 Located about 1-1/2 miles south of the point of Sandy Hook

 at the entrance to New York harbor.
 Site open daily (entrance is free,

-but there is a parking fee in the summer); visitor center open and tours
+but there is a parking fee in the summer); visitor center open daily except Christmas Day and New Years Day; tours

-of the tower available during the afternoon, daily April through October
+of the tower are not available during restoration until at least April 2018; they should be available during the afternoon, daily April through October

 and on weekends during the rest of the year.
 Owner: U.S. National Park